developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 If no text label is specified for an *Audio Stream*, the *Factory Preset* default text label is used.

 ### Action Add Profile Stream Icon
-Used to specify the icon for display on a single *Audio Stream* that is included as part of a new *Audio UI Profile* and is specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+Used to specify the icon for display on a single *Audio Stream* included as part of a new *Audio UI Profile* and is specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The icon might be changed for an *Audio Stream* because it is used for some purpose(s) other than the one identified by the default text label.
 Changing the icon to something more representative of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.